NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/H/Holy Avenger.md

 * * *

-**Effect** You cast [[Spells/Dispel Magic|Dispel Magic]] at the same level as your champion focus spells.
+**Effect** You cast [[Dispel Magic|Dispel Magic]] at the same level as your champion focus spells.
 It must target an illusion the creature you hit created, a spell affecting the creature you hit, or an item the creature you hit wears or carries.
 The spell or item you attempt to counteract must be within 120 feet of you.

 * * *